interaction-dataset/INTERPRET_challenge_single-agent/README.md

 For each scenario X like (DR_CHN_Merging_ZS0), there should be a single file 'X_sub.csv'.
 The following columns would be used during the evaluation: case_id, track_id, frame_id, timestamp_ms, x1, y1, x2, y2, x3, y3, x4, y4, x5, y5, x6, y6.
 The order of rows and columns could be arbitrary. 'xi, yi' represents the predicted coordinate for the vehicle 'track_id' at 'timestamp_ms' in the modality i.
 Up to 6 modalities would be taken into consideration.
 Participants could submit less than 6 modalities (like only x1, y1).

+In the released data, the column “interesting agent” indicates whether a vehicle is the ego agent and the column “track_to_predict” indicates whether a vehicle is a target agent.
 Only the one vehicle in each case with the 'track_to_predict' column as 1 should has predictions for 30 timestamps.
 Each submission could contain up to 6 modalities where the modality with higher confidence should has smaller index.
 In other words, modalaity 1 has the highest confidence and modality 6 has the lowest.

 Csv files for all scenarios should be packed into **a single zip** file for submission.